getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

   and facilitates resource sharing among Kubernetes and other frameworks running on the same cluster [(10)](#resources).

-However, Mesos can easily be replaced by
+However, Mesos can be replaced by
-OpenStack and if you’ve bought into Openstack, then the dependency on and usage of Mesos can be eliminated.
+OpenStack and if you’ve adopted Openstack then the dependency on and usage of Mesos can be eliminated.

-To get back to the comparison,
-Kubernetes is an opinionated declarative model of how to address microservices, and Mesos is the layer that provides an imperative framework by which developers can define a scheduling policy in a programmatic fashion.
-When leveraged together, they provide a datacenter with the ability to do both.

 #### Best fits for Kubernetes

 The main take-away for Kubernetes is that right now it is best fit for typical webapps and stateless applications and that it is in pre-production beta.
-However, Kubernetes is one of the most active and tracked projects on Github, so expect many changes in not only its functionality, stability and supported use cases, but also in the number of technologies working to become highly interoperable with Kubernetes.
+However, Kubernetes is one of the most active and tracked projects on GitHub.
+You can expect many changes in not only its functionality, stability, and supported use cases, but also in the number of technologies working to become highly interoperable with Kubernetes.

 ### Docker’s “Swarm”